-Reserve deposits at the Central Bank of Turkey are kept as minimum reserve requirement.
+As per the Communiqué no. 2013/15 "Reserve Deposits" of the Central Bank of the Republic of Turkey ("CBRT"), banks keep reserve deposits at the CBRT for their TL and FC liabilities mentioned in the communiqué.
+The Reserve deposits at the Central Bank of Turkey are kept as minimum reserve requirement.
 These funds are not available for the daily business of the Bank and its subsidiaries.
-As required by the Turkish Banking Law, these reserve deposits are calculated on the basis of liabilities in TL, foreign currencies and gold taken at the rates determined by the Central Bank of Turkey.
-Turkish Lira reserve deposits earn interest monthly starting from November 2014, and quarterly starting from 2015, to be paid by Central Bank of Turkey on the first business day following the end of March, June, September and December.
-US\$ reserve deposits also earn interest starting from May 2015.
-The interest rates are calculated by Central Bank of Turkey according to market conditions.
+As required by the Turkish Banking Law, these reserve deposits are calculated on the basis of liabilities in TL, foreign currencies and gold taken at the rates determined by CBRT.
+The Central Bank of Turkey pays interest to banks that provide credit growth in accordance with the communique principles dated 6 March 2020 and numbered 2020/6, for Turkish Lira required reserves.